UDOOboard/X86II-Docs/docs/10_Serial_Libraries/02_C_Serial_Libraries.md

     cd serial_libraries_examples/c/

-2 - Check if the Arduino 101 is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .c sources with correct tty and save:
+2 - Check if the Arduino Leonardo is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .c sources with correct tty and save:

     define("PORT", "/dev/ttyACM0");